CAADRIA/caadria.github.io/conf/caadria2010/index.md

 ---
 layout: page
 title: CAADRIA 2010
-subtitle: The 15th Conference on Computer-Aided Architectural Design Research in Asia
+subtitle: The 15th Conference on Computer-Aided Architectural Design Research in Asia, 2010, Hong Kong
 ---

 # New Frontiers